Jonathan Ansell: Les Musicals

 in May, June and October.
 Due to the success of the tour it was announced that the duo would be touring another show of 'Les Musicals' in 2019 as well as releasing an album together via PledgeMusic.
 He joined up with Jai McDowall to complete another tour, and is touring as of 2022.

-Philanthropy and Charity
+Philanthropy

 Ansell has long been a supporter of Breast Cancer Care because his father's twin sister, Brenda, died from the condition.
 He participated in the London Triathlon in 2007, performed at their London Fashion Show and Carols by Candlelight Service as well as donating his winnings from Who Wants to be Millionaire and Come Dine with Me.
 In April 2009, Ansell was appointed as an Ambassador for the charity Breast Cancer Care.

 In October 2008, Ansell and Westenra sold poppies at Waterloo station to support the Royal British Legion.
 On 12 November, Ansell duet "Today Won't Come Again" with Westenra in the Annual Festival of Remembrance.
 Ansell was the benchmark flyer for the Worthing International Birdman challenge where contestants attempt mechanically unaided flight off the end of Worthing Pier.
 He managed 16.04 m, sporting a Mr Incredible-style pink hairdo.